 Why muscadine wine?

-It's pretty simple, actually, muscadines are the only grape native to the US and they thrive in the heat and humidity of the south.
+It's pretty simple, actually, muscadines are one of the only grapes native to the US, and the first one ever cultivated here.
+They thrive in the heat and humidity of the south and grow into large and sweet fruit.
 We realize that the typical encounter with muscadine wine is syrupy-sweet, but we find that some of our most popular wines are those we have blended to be more dry.
 Whether this is your first experience with the "super grape" called muscadine, or you grew up with them growing wild in your backyard; we encourage you to try our take on muscadine wine; we think you'll be surprised.